matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 three thumbsup reaction annotations, one replace, and one reference.

-These are just non-normative examples of what the aggregation for these relation types could look like, but their MSCs might end up with a different shape, take these with a grain of salt.
+These are just non-normative examples of what the aggregation for these relation types could look like, and their MSCs might end up with a different shape, take these with a grain of salt.

 ```json